-We’re helping elevate First Nations women and girls, and their rights, health, safety and wellbeing, so they can thrive.
+We’re committed to elevating First Nations women and girls, and their economic security, justice and safety and, health and wellbeing, so they can thrive.
 We need to do this to become a gender equal Queensland.

 Our aim

-First Nations women will have strong communities where they can realise their strengths, connect with their culture and pursue their interests.
-We’ll listen to them and use their ideas to change the future so they can have better health, jobs and support.
+First Nations women have strong communities where they can realise their strengths, connect with their culture and pursue their interests.
+We’ll listen to them and use their ideas to change the future so they can have better jobs, health outcomes, and support.

 Our commitment to First Nations women and girls